shexSpec/grammar/parsers/python/README.md

 ## History
 * 0.4.0 -- Almost ready for 2.1 release.
 9 test errors remain, all involving unicode
+* 0.4.1 -- Added contextcache.
+See test_shexr for how to use

 ## Installation
 ```bash